dinnerdoggy/INDIVIDUAL-PROJECT-sorting-hat/README.md

 - House Colors: The color of the student's card changes depending on which house they were sorted.
 - Card Sorting/Ordering: Sort the student cards by some criteria (i.e. alphabetically by name, by house)

+*********Issue ticket - "Things I learned from planning" It has helped me be less distracted, and able to focus on a direct path I have to hold less information in my head if I can account for my foresight writing by structuring my steps around efficiency

+Link to deployed netlify page: https://caseys-sorting-hat.netlify.app/